 EMPOWERING SCHOOLS A CONSULTATION ON THE PROVISIONS OF THE EDUCATION (SCOTLAND) BILL 31 SUMMARY OF QUESTIONS AND RESPONDENT INFORMATION FORM

-Question 1 The Headteachers’ Charter will empower headteachers as the leaders of learning and teaching and as the lead decision maker in how the curriculum is designed and provided in their schools.
-What further improvements would you suggest to enable headteachers to fulfil this empowered role?
+Question 1 The Head Teachers’ Charter will empower Head Teachers as the leaders of learning and teaching and as the lead decision maker in how the curriculum is designed and provided in their schools.
+What further improvements would you suggest to enable Head Teachers to fulfil this empowered role?

 A1.
 Why do we need Regional Improvement Plans?
 It would be more straight forward and equitable for education across Scotland for all Head Teachers to be working from the same National Improvement Framework, rather than have a Head Teachers Charter working differently in the 7 different regions.